Table of Contents

 As the gold plate describes the minister had been a Sinhala Buddhist and the Sinhala language had been the main language of the people.
 According to several historical sources of information such as chronicles and inscriptions, the people of north Sri Lanka had been known to be having the same language, religion and origin as the people of Anuradhapura.

 It was a strong indication of existing Sinhala Buddhist culture in the Northern part of the country during the period of Anuradhapura Kingdom.
 Further to historians, there had been identical political, religious and cultural systems in the northern part of Sri Lanka and in the rest of the country.

 The gold plate was written in Brahmi letters, Brahmi letters were mostly seeing in ancient granite caves, where the Buddhist monks had been sheltered.
 Inscriptions that are written in Brahmi letters found in ancient Buddhist temples in various parts of the country.
 The inscription written in Brahmi letters can be witnessed under the drip-ledges of the granite caves, such as Dambulla cave temple.
 These inscriptions were written under drip-ledges mostly say that the caves were reserved for Buddhist monks of present and future.

-The gold plate is a valuable evidence to prove the strong Sinhala Buddhist presence in the country including the northern part in the past.
-This valuable evidence can be used to solve many controversial opinions that exist egarding the northern province of the country.
+The gold plate is valuable evidence to prove the strong Sinhala Buddhist presence in the country including the northern part in the past.
+This valuable evidence can be used to solve many controversial opinions that exist regarding the northern province of the country.